 - Concussions and traumatic brain injuries

 Not all of the injuries that car accident victims suffer are physical, though.
-Some are purely financial, as the costs of repairing or replacing your damaged or destroyed vehicle.
-Many of the worst effects that a crash can have, though, are mental or emotional, especially for children who were involved or who witnessed the crash.
+Some are purely financial, such as the costs of repairing or replacing your damaged or destroyed vehicle.
+Many of the worst effects that a crash can have are mental or emotional, especially for children who were involved or who witnessed the crash.

 The Role of Insurance Companies After an Accident

 Insurance companies are supposed to cover the costs of an accident when one of their customers gets hurt and their insurance policy covers the accident.
 However, many insurance companies have shown a marked tendency to avoid paying claims if there is any way they can avoid it.
 Whether by outright denying a legitimate claim for coverage when the insurance policy clearly covers the incident or by offering low-ball settlements that cover only a fraction of the costs of the crash, insurance companies frequently leave their customers and other accident victims under-compensated for their losses.